temporalio/temporal-jumpstart-typescript/docs/foundations/DataConverter.md

 and _cache_ that key to reduce expensive network lookups.
 * If you deploy infrequently or want to tap into a forced key rotation, update this key asynchronously _in your implementation_ and cache that result.

-If you are using Amazon KMS, you might consider pairing this with the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html) to get cached key support.
+**TIP:** If you are using Amazon KMS, you might consider pairing this with the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html) to get cached key support.
 Be sure to read their [guide on this topic](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/data-key-caching.html) to know the tradeoffs.